MartinRGB/Animer/README.md

 ## TODO

+- A State Machine which can control interface's state(current is only object propertyValue's state)
 - Redesign the API
 - Rewrite the glsl shader
 - Consider scences in activity/fragment transition
 - Hook mechanism
+- Redesign the ConfigUI,it's difficult to tweak paras in small screen,maybe consider 'adb+electron in desktop client'

 ## Core concpet: